Borscht Recipe

 Borscht1

-It’s more than just a beet-tomato-based hot soup; it’s an icon of Ukrainian cuisine, bringing warmth, comfort, and a taste that dances on your tongue with every spoonful.
+It’s more than just a beet-tomato-based hot soup; it’s an iconic dish of Ukrainian cuisine, bringing warmth, comfort, and a taste that dances on your tongue with every spoonful.

 Now, the roots of this legendary dish reach back to the Middle Ages, having left its flavorful mark on the traditions of various Eastern Slavic Nations.